 - (a) The Recipient shall provide the Division with quarterly reports and a close-out report.
 These reports shall include the current status and progress by the Recipient and all subrecipients and subcontractors in completing the work described in the Scope of Work and the expenditure of funds under this Agreement, in addition to any other information requested by the Division. - (b) Quarterly reports are due to the Division no later than 30 days after the end of each quarter of the program year and shall be sent each quarter until submission of the administrative close-out report.
-The ending dates for each quarter of the program year are March 31, June 30, September 30 and December 31. - (c) The close-out report is due 60 days after termination of this Agreement or 60 days after completion of the activities contained in this Agreement, whichever first occurs. - (d) If all required reports and copies are not sent to the Division or are not completed in a manner acceptable to the Division, the Division may withhold further payments until they are completed or may take other action as stated in Paragraph (11) REMEDIES.
-"Acceptable to the Division" means that the work product was completed in accordance with the Budget and Scope of Work. - (e) The Recipient shall provide additional program updates or information that may be required by the Division. - (f) The Recipient shall provide additional reports and information .
+The ending dates for each quarter of the program year are March 31, June 30, September 30 and December 31. - (c) The close-out report is due 45 days after termination of this Agreement or 45 days after completion of the activities contained in this Agreement, whichever first occurs. - (d) If all required reports and copies are not sent to the Division or are not completed in a manner acceptable to the Division, the Division may withhold further payments until they are completed or may take other action as stated in Paragraphs (10), (11) and (12) of this Agreement, "Acceptable to the Division" means that the work product was completed in accordance with the Budget and Scope of Work. - (e) The Recipient shall provide additional program updates or information that may be required by the Division. - (f) The Recipient shall provide additional reports as requested by the Division.